 Prior to coming to Notre Dame, Denbrock worked in a similar capacity with the offensive tackles and tight ends at Stanford.
 His line helped lead the way for a Stanford rushing attack which ranked 23rd in the nation, averaging more than 200 yards per game and scoring 27 TDs.

 Developed Kwame Harris into one of the top offensive tackles in the Pac-10 Conference.
-Harris earned second-team all-Pac-10 honors following 2001 and was drafted by the San Francisco 49ers with the 26th pick in the first round of the 2003 NFL Draft.
+Harris was drafted by the San Francisco 49ers with the 26th pick in the first round of the 2003 NFL Draft.

-Prior to his two years in Buffalo, Denbrock returned to his alma mater, Grand Valley State, where he coached with Kelly.
+Prior to his two years in Buffalo, Denbrock returned to Grand Valley State, where he coached with Kelly.

 Denbrock served as the Lakers' defensive coordinator and linebackers coach from 1996-98 and his defensive unit ranked among the nation's top 30 in total defense, scoring defense and rushing defense each season.